kennethng555/MobileNet/Pytorch Scripts/Readme.md

 Refer to kuang liu's Github.
-By using pre-existing implementations of MobileNet, the weights were extracted using the modified main.py to use for our hardware model. https://github.com/kuangliu/pytorch-cifar
+By using pre-existing implementations of MobileNet, the weights were extracted using the modified main.py for our hardware model. https://github.com/kuangliu/pytorch-cifar

 The Github's model achieved 95% accuracy; however, we did our own run and got 92% (the code terminated